seenasabti/active_job_tracker/README.md

   1000.times do |i|
     # Process item

-    # This will only update the database every 20 items
+    # This will only update the database every 20th increment
     active_job_tracker_progress(cache: true)
   end
 end